Mother of 2 killed when Southwest jet engine fails in midair

 "We were very lucky to have such a skilled pilot and crew to see us through it," Zilbert said.
 "The plane was steady as a rock after it happened.
 I didn't have any fearing that it was out of control."

-The last time a passenger died in an accident on a U.S. airliner was 2009, when 49 people on board and one on the ground were killed when a Continental Express plane crashed on a house near Buffalo, New York.
+The last time a passenger died in an accident on a U.S. airliner was 2009 when 49 people on board and one on the ground were killed when a plane operated by Colgan Air for Continental Connection crashed on a house near Buffalo, New York.

 Southwest has about 700 planes, all of them 737s, including more than 500 737-700s like the one in Tuesday's accident.
 It is the world's largest operator of the 737.
 The 737 is the best-selling jetliner in the world and has a good safety record.